surfbum99/populateUK/README.md

 # populateUK

-The `populateUK` project visualizes the population density of UK regions using a choropleth map.
+The `populateUK` project visualises the population density of UK regions using a choropleth map.
 The project combines geographical data of UK regions (kaggle UK dataset) with population data to create an interactive map that displays population density variations across the country.

 Kaggle: